TerryV8/click-count/README.md

 ---

-# 3. Below, I provided in more details:
+# 3. Below, I provided in more details all the components that I was used:
-- How I build them.
-- How I was started step by step from a basic architecture to my best solution architecture.

 ## Let's design the architecture
 - #### [Redis Architecture (Back-end)](docs/redis_architecture.md)